 Hair Transplant Surgeon:

-Hair transplant surgical procedure before and after result images
+Hair transplant surgical procedure before and after result images with 2000 grafts

 Hair Transplant Sessions: 1

 Grafts Implanted: 1800

 Baldness Class: 6

 One of my favorite "Feller-isms" -- and there are many to chose from -- is the phrase: "like getting blood from a stone."
 For those unfamiliar with this saying, it basically refers to the idea of trying to get "something from nothing" or extracting from a tough source that does not want to give.
 Like trying to get blood or water from a stone!

 In the hair transplant field, it refers to the challenge of obtaining a good quantity of quality grafts from a stubborn or barren donor.
 And unfortunately, it often happens in patients with a large demand (bald area) and this poor donor supply.

 And that's precisely the situation this patient found himself in.
 He's a man in his mid-50s with a NW VI hair loss pattern.
 At first glance, his donor looked pretty good; something that could sustain a large session to tackle his aggressive pattern.

 On closer inspection, however, his density was well below average as was his laxity.
 Sometimes these patients are good candidates for an FUE approach, but he came to us seeking an FUT megasession and I also didn't think he was the best FUE candidate all around.